Why Use Dialog

 Writers have two ways to tell a story: Dialog and Narrative (prose).

-Narrative can easily become boring.
-To improve your writing strive to include some dialog on every page.
+Strive to include some dialog on every page.

 Using alternate words for ask will spice up your dialog.

-Contents: 12 Tricks for writing outstanding dialog
+Contents: 12 Powerful tricks for writing outstanding dialog

 Lets put all the tricks together.